iamkira420/footy-cyber/README.md

 From Klopp’s gegenpress to Arteta’s structure, Neuer’s sweeping to Messi’s misdirection — the tactical frameworks of elite football carry powerful lessons for the SOC.
 It’s not just about defense; it’s about anticipation, coordination, and control.

 Because whether you’re shutting down a counterattack at the Etihad or a breach attempt on your network, the best defense isn’t just reactive — it’s disciplined, adaptive, and always one move ahead.

-Perfect — here's the expanded version with **Rest Defence** as a new section, along with a couple more high-fidelity football tactics that map well to cybersecurity.
-I’ve followed the same format, tone, and structure for consistency.